Page Content

 2:33

-The Family Medicine Residency at Mayo Clinic Health System — Mankato is accredited through the Accreditation Council of Graduate Medical Education (ACGME) and has obtained Osteopathic Recognition.
-We have a rich culture of teaching osteopathic principles and practices as well as providing clinical experience for incorporating osteopathic manual treatment (OMT) into daily family medicine practice.
+The Mayo Clinic Family Medicine Residency in Mankato, Minnesota, is accredited through the Accreditation Council of Graduate Medical Education (ACGME) and has obtained Osteopathic Recognition.
+We have a rich culture of teaching osteopathic principles and practices as well as providing clinical experience for incorporating osteopathic principles and practice (OPP), including osteopathic manual treatment (OMT), into daily family medicine practice.

 Osteopathic-designated education

 All of our D.O. residents participate in our formal osteopathic-designated curriculum.
-Our M.D. residents have the opportunity to participate in osteopathic-focused education throughout their training and, if desired, can enroll in our formal osteopathic-designated curriculum as well (see appointment policy below).
+Other residents have the opportunity to participate in osteopathic-focused education throughout their training and, if desired, can enroll in our formal osteopathic-designated curriculum as well (see appointment policy below).

 Residents receive training in a variety of settings: